Home > Resources > FAQs & GUIDES

 STEP 1: What is the value of you and your partner’s assets, liabilities and financial resources?

-STEP 3: Should you or your partner receive any adjustments in your favour based on a future-needs assessment?
-There is a long list of factors that may justify an adjustment, including health, capacity for work, dependents and new living arrangements.
+STEP 3: Should you or your partner receive any adjustments based on current and future needs?
+There is a long list of factors that may justify an adjustment, including health, capacity for work, dependants and new living arrangements.

-STEP 4: Based on the results of steps 1, 2 and 3, who should receive what property?
+STEP 4: Based on the results of steps 1, 2 and 3, who should receive what property, having regard to what is just and equitable in all the circumstances?

 Yes.
 You and your partner can finalise your property settlement matter without needing to go to Court.
 Your agreement can be made into Consent Orders or be included in a contract called a Binding Financial Agreement.
 However, Binding Financial Agreements are generally easier to dispute than Court orders and as such Consent Orders are preferred in most circumstances.

 Not necessarily.
-How property is divided depends on several considerations, including you and your partner’s relative contributions to the property pool and whether either of you merit any adjustments inyourfavour.
-Adjustmentsmaybe made for a wide range of reasons, including health, capacity for work, dependents and new living arrangements.
-That said, you and your partner’s contributions would generally be seen as equal, especially if you have had a long relationship.
+How property is divided depends on several considerations, including you and your partner’s relative contributions to the property pool and whether either of you merit any adjustments in your favour.
+Adjustments may be made for a wide range of reasons, including health, capacity for work, dependants and new living arrangements.
+That said, you and your partner’s contributions may be seen as equal, especially if you have had a long relationship.

 Not necessarily.
 Almost all property, including that brought into the marriage, will be considered part of the property pool.
-This is particularly true in the case of a lengthy marriage, where it assumed that both parties have benefited from the property over a long period of time.
+This is particularly true in the case of a lengthy marriage, where it is generally assumed that both parties have benefited from the property over a long period of time.
+That said, property brought into the relationship may still be relevant when assessing each party’s contributions to the property pool.

 The Family Law Act recognises that relationships are often structured so that one party takes time out of the paid workforce for the benefit of the partnership.
 If you have made non-financial contributions to the marriage by staying at home to raise children, or taking care of the family home, this is considered just as important as evidence of financial contributions.